tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/cross-site.md

 ## Implementation Steps and Considerations

 * Data must be ingested into Platform prior to ingestion into CJA.
 Datasets and schemas configured and data ingested into Platform.
-* Cross channel event datasets to be analyzed in union must have a common namespace id or be re-keyed through the field based stitching capability.  *Note that CJA does not utilize the Experience Platform Profile or identity services for stitching today.
+* Cross channel event datasets to be analyzed in union must have a common namespace id or be re-keyed through the field based stitching capability.

+    >[!NOTE]
+    >
+    > Customer Journey Analytics does not utilize the Experience Platform Profile or Identity services for stitching today.

 * Any custom data preparation or use of the field based identity stitching is performed on the data to insure a common key across time series datasets to be ingested into CJA.
 * Lookup data must have a primary ID that can join to a field in the event data.
 Counts as rows in licensing.
 Profile data must have the same primary ID as the primary ID of the event data.